WallarooLabs/wally/examples/python/market_spread/README.md

 This will run for a few seconds and then terminate.

-To begin send market messages, run this command:
+To begin sending market messages, run this command:

 ```bash
 sender --host 127.0.0.1:7011 --file \